programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 In contrast, manifold learning techniques such as [UMAP](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction#Uniform_manifold_approximation_and_projection) (Uniform Manifold Approximation and Projection) embed the higher-dimensional space into a lower-dimensional one in its *entirety*.
 UMAP seeks to preserve both local *and* global structure — though this balance can be adjusted by playing with the parameters — making it more useful as a precursor to clustering.
 Figure 2 shows what the *Religion* data 'looks like' when UMAP is used to project the TF/IDF data down into just 2 dimensions.
 The colours show the clusters assigned by following the tutorial's approach.

-{% include figure.html filename="UMAP_Output.png" caption="UMAP embedding of Religion journal abstracts" %}
+{% include figure.html filename="UMAP_Output.png" alt="Visual description of figure image" caption="Figure 2.
+UMAP embedding of Religion journal abstracts" %}

 We should not imagine that what we *see* after UMAP projection is how the data actually *is* because the data has been manipulated in a non-linear way and changing the parameters can change the embedding space produced (unlike PCA).
 But what this allows us to see quite quickly is that, realistically, tweaking parameters for the clustering algorithm is unlikely to improve the original results: the data simply isn't structured in a way that will permit a small number of natural clusters to emerge.